 In different places, the traditions may differ, but the purpose of this holiday remains the same: it’s an opportunity to spend time with the people who you’re thankful for or are important to you.

-*Content note: discussion of domestic violence.
+*Written by Kanchan Naik, Founder and former Editor-in-Chief of The Roar *Content note: discussion of domestic violence.
 Forty-five-year-old Mamta Shah met her second husband at a student union in 2012, and they soon shared a cramped Houston apartment to begin their new life together.
-Shah had recently fled Nepal and an abusive marriage, gaining asylum status in the United States for her condition.
-She had endured […]
+Shah had recently fled Nepal and an abusive marriage, gaining asylum […]

 On October 6, 2020, Eddie Van Halen, the shredding legend himself, walked off the stage of life after 65 years of showing the world all that he can do.
 He fought a lengthy battle with throat cancer, and he tragically succumbed to it.
 Eddie Van Halen was born on January 26, 1955 in Amsterdam, Netherlands. […]